mathieucarbou/YaSolR/docs/build.md

 | <img src="./assets/img/hardware/SSR_Heat_Sink.png" style="width:150px"> | [Heat Sink for SSR](https://fr.aliexpress.com/item/32739226601.html) (there are many more types available: take a big heat sink placed vertically)                                                                                                                                                                                       |

 ### Zero-Cross Detection Modules

+Please note that the **JSY-MK-194G has an integrated ZCD** and can be used with a Random SSR directly without the need of an external ZCD module.

 | **Zero-Cross Detection**                                                 | Very good and dedicated ZCD modules - Required to use a SSR                                                                                                                                                       |
 | :----------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |